siyual-park/computer-graphics/external/glfw-3.3.4/docs/CONTRIBUTING.md

 this tool doesn't run on the machine, mention this instead.

-__X11:__ If possible, please include what desktop environment (e.g. GNOME, Unity, KDE) and/or window manager (e.g. Openbox, dwm, Window Maker) you are running.
+__X11:__ If possible, please include what desktop environment (e.g. GNOME, Unity, KDE) and/or window control (e.g. Openbox, dwm, Window Maker) you are running.
 If the bug is related to keyboard input, please include any input method (e.g. ibus, SCIM) you are using.